All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 This may involve assertiveness training or developing drug refusal skills so that they are less inclined to be swayed by peer pressure.

-DBT is an excellent therapy for those who have developed an SUD, being specially adapted to work with substance misusers.
+DBT (and CBT are both talking therapies) is an excellent therapy for those who have developed an SUD, being specially adapted to work with substance misusers.

 DBT helps people deal with strong emotions that trigger drug related behaviour.